Reconstructing Recognizable 3D Face Shapes based on 3D Morphable Models: Experimental Results

 Table \ref{tab:FG_acc2} shows a comparison between our results and those of other methods on LFW, CFP-FP and YTF.
 Note that the other methods may use the cosine distance to measure the parameter similarity.
 However, the Euclidean distance between parameters can better reflect the difference between geometries and is thus more appropriate to use Euclidean distance.
 For a fair comparison, we also show the result of our method with the cosine distance.

-To demonstrate that the SIR loss can transfer parameter discrimination to geometric discrimination, we compare with face verification on LFW, CFP and YTF with the shape parameters and reconstructed vertices as the identity representation.
+To demonstrate that the SIR loss can transfer parameter discrimination to geometric discrimination, we compare face verification \YL{performance} on LFW, CFP and YTF with the shape parameters and reconstructed vertices as the identity representation.
 Table \ref{tab:FR1} shows that the discriminative property successfully transfers from the parameter space to the geometric space.
 However, we use the BFM model provided by 3DDFA, which deletes some vertices on the original BFM model from PCA.
-Thus, the shape basis is not strictly orthonormal and the face verification accuracy of vertices has little difference with the parameter.
+Thus, the shape basis is not strictly orthonormal and the face verification accuracy of vertices has \yl{slight} difference with the \YL{shape parameters}.